gpoehl/phpReport/docs/source/dataInput.rst

 Out of the box data rows can be arrays or objects.
 To work with other sources just convert them while reading or create your onw data handler.

-To tell what data handler must be used call the data method.
-Only the first parameter is needed.
 All other parametes belongs to multi dimensional data.

-.. php:method:: data($dataHandler): Report

-    :param mixed $dataHandler: The data handler to be used for the current data dimension.

 |project_name| accepts data in three different ways.